How to Hike to Bow Glacier Falls on the Icefields Parkway

 Trail Duration

 This trail should take most hikers anywhere between 2 and 4 hours to complete.
-Two hours would be on the very fast end, and four hours would be for those moving slower.
+Two hours would be on the very fast end, and four hours would be for those moving more slowly.
 Bow Glacier Falls takes most hikers 3 hours round trip to complete.

 How Hard is the Trail?

-This trail is considered easy to moderate by Canadian Rockies standards.
+This trail is considered an easy to moderate hike in Banff – by Canadian Rockies standards.
 Most hikers, young and old, should be able to complete it.
 It’s fairly flat the entire way, besides the stair section; however, it can feel a bit long, leading to a 3 hour ordeal.
 The Bow Glacier Falls trail is not wheelchair—and stroller-friendly.

 Hiking Gear We Recommend